Ri Sol-ju: Biography

-North Korean leader Kim Jong-un and his family have been characterized as "secretive".
+North Korean leader Kim Jong Un and his family have been characterized as "secretive".
 Very little information about Ri Sol-ju has appeared in official North Korean sources, but more speculative information has been reported in foreign media.

 Early life

 Very little is known for certain about Ri's origins; some analysts have even said that her name "almost certainly is a pseudonym".
 Her reported year of birth has ranged between 1985 and 1989.
+According to The Wall Street Journal, she was born in Chongjin, the capital of North Hamgyong Province.
 Ri's family is reportedly from the political elite; her mother is the head of a gynecology ward and her father is a professor.
 She is said to have graduated from Geumsung 2 Middle School in Pyongyang and studied abroad in China, majoring in vocal music.
-She is said to be related to Ri Pyong-chol, a former general of the Korean People's Army Air and Anti-Air Force and close advisor of Kim Jong-un.
+She is said to be related to Ri Pyong-chol, a former general of the Korean People's Army Air and Anti-Air Force and close advisor of Kim Jong Un.
 JoongAng Ilbo and some commentators have identified Ri as a singer in the Unhasu Orchestra that has made several overseas performances.
 Reportedly, North Korean officials are "trying to erase her past as a singer and entertainer by confiscating popular bootleg CDs of her performances", such as her singing the song "Sobaeksu".
-In 2012, she was reportedly a graduate student at Kim Il-sung University, pursuing a PhD in science.
+In 2012, she was reportedly a graduate student at Kim Il Sung University, pursuing a PhD in science.

-Ri reportedly visited South Korea in 2005, as a member of the North Korean cheerleading team during the Asian Athletics Championships.
+Ri reportedly visited South Korea in 2005 as a member of the North Korean cheerleading team during the Asian Athletics Championships.
 She was said to be among 90 cheerleaders who chanted "We are one!"
 Ri reportedly told a South Korean teacher while on the trip: "We want to take classes from the South's teachers after being reunited as soon as possible."